 Don’t just focus on your body.
 Even the silhouettes of your stature created with creative usage of lights can make your portraits look perfect.
 Usually, lights placed on one side are great for this purpose.

 Try to use props.
 A small soft toy, book, spectacles, or anything similar can provide new depth and meaning to your image.
 You can even use pets as props.
 They are generally perfect for self-portraits.

 Don’t experiment too much with the type of lens.
 There are a variety of lenses to choose from however a normal 50mm lens would be enough for taking good quality portrait pictures.
 If you are using a smartphone camera or a point and shoot camera, you don’t need to worry much about that.

 12. Shoot in RAW format

-This helps you in processing your pictures in a more professional way and adds more chances of beautiful effects, tight crops and great saturation effects.
+This helps you in processing your pictures in a more professional way and adds more chances of beautiful effects, tight crops, and great saturation effects.
 Don’t be too afraid to experiment here.
-Here are few cameras listed that supports raw format.
+Here are few cameras listed that support raw format.

 While taking selfies, you must focus on giving meaning to your pictures.
 Remember, a random picture of your palm of your hand might look great to you, but it would not have a significant impact on the others.
 Therefore, try to make pictures more meaningful.
 This is the only genre in photography where you can be crazy, meaningful, and fun at the same time.
 Therefore, try to be more creative, while clicking and post-processing, both.
 Have fun clicking!